-Inventory management strategies must account for seasonal demand for products.
+Inventory management strategies surrounding traceability must account for seasonal demand for products.
 For example, fall is pumpkin spice season in many retail food stores.

 When a customer walks the aisles of a grocery store in October, he or she can expect to see a multitude of pumpkin spice-flavored cakes, cookies, candies, waffles and beers.
 Consumers can count on the same as they visit cafes and coffee shops.
-The Register Herald shared the results of Datassentials research that found 6 percent of U.S. restaurants featured pumpkin-flavored options in 2010, that number rose to 14.5 percent in 2015.
+The Register-Herald shared the results of Datassentials research that found 6% of U.S. restaurants featured pumpkin-flavored options in 2010, that number rose to 14.5 percent in 2015.

 Preparing for Certain Sales Periods